SpaceX launches 4 astronauts for NASA after private flight - NewsBreak

 It’s the first NASA crew comprised equally of men and women, including the first Black woman making a long-term spaceflight, Jessica Watkins.

-“This is one of the most diversified, I think, crews that we’ve had in a really, really long time," said NASA's space operations mission chief Kathy Lueders.
+“This is one of the most diversified, I think, crews that we’ve had in a really, really long time,” NASA’s space operations mission chief Kathy Lueders said on the eve of launch.

-The astronauts arrived at the space station Wednesday night, just 16 hours after a predawn liftoff from Kennedy Space Center that thrilled spectators.
+The astronauts were due to arrive at the space station Wednesday night, 16 hours after their predawn liftoff from Kennedy Space Center.
+They will spend five months at the orbiting lab.

-“Anyone who saw it realized what a beautiful launch it was,” Lueders told reporters.
-After an express flight comparable to traveling from New York to Singapore, the crew will move in for a five-month stay.

 A week after the new crew arrives, the three Americans and German they’re replacing will return to Earth in their own SpaceX capsule.
 Three Russians also live at the space station.